 Action J.1.b Develop and implement plans to protect and encourage protection of identified scenic areas and roads of highest priority.

-Action J.1.c Require new development to be located and designed in a manner that minimizes its impacts on the town’s identified scenic resources.
+Action J.1.c Require new development to be located and designed in a manner that minimizes its impacts on the town’s scenic resources.

-Action J.1.d Designate development envelopes on lots being created or newly built upon where deemed necessary to ensure that buildings are sited to minimize impacts on identified scenic resources.
+Action J.1.d Designate development envelopes on lots being created or newly built upon where deemed necessary to ensure that buildings are sited to minimize impacts on scenic resources.

-Action J.1.e Require the use of construction materials and colors for new construction in identified scenic areas that will result in structures blending into their surroundings.
+Action J.1.e Require the use of construction materials and colors for new construction in scenic areas that will result in structures blending into their surroundings.

-Action J.1.f Limit the scale and height of new structures to be built in identified scenic areas so that new development will better fit into its surroundings.
+Action J.1.f Limit the scale and height of new structures to be built in scenic areas and throughout town so that new development will better fit into its surroundings.

 Action J.1.g Require landscaping as needed to screen new development from view or blend it into the surrounding landscape.

-Objective J.2 Preserve Norwich’s ridgelinesin their natural state without visible intrusions by development as an integral component of the town’s scenic character as viewed from public lands and roads.
+Objective J.2 Preserve Norwich’s ridgelines and views toward ridgelines in their natural state without visible intrusions by development as an integral component of the town’s scenic character as viewed from public lands and roads.

 Action J.2.a Identify ridgelines and review proposed development on or adjacent to them in order to minimize impacts on the town’s scenic character.